OctopusDeploy/OctoProduct/chapter0/index.md

-## Foreward
+## Foreword

-As you might imagine, we spend a great deal of time at Octopus thinking about deployments.
+As you might imagine, at Octopus, we spend a great deal of time thinking about deployments.
 Octopus was born to manage real world deployment processes, and continues to be shaped to this day through conversations with customers, support requests, our own internal deployment requirements, and many discussions around what we think good deployments look like.

 This knowledge has been distilled into the 10 pillars of pragmatic deployments.